 As a tandem, these two catalysts will force the value of the yuan higher in the years ahead.

 Where to Invest: The FOREX market is fraught with volatility and requires a special currency-trading account to facilitate trades.
 So in lieu of that, take advantage through the WisdomTree Chinese Yuan ETF (NYSE: CYB), which trades like a stock.
 Hold for the long term – two to five years – and look for 20% upside against the U.S. dollar in five years.

 Having dropped by more than 20% against the dollar over the past couple of years, the rupee is an absolute steal right now.

 The Indian Central Bank controls the rupee closely.
 And in an effort to combat the financial crisis and make Indian goods and services more competitive, it’s allowed the currency to depreciate.

-The result?
-An artificially weak rupee that will appreciate due to the trend in global growth and money flow.
+Result?
+An artificially weak rupee that will appreciate, due to the trend in global growth and money flow.

 With Indian GDP growth set to outstrip all Western economies in the years ahead, the country will have to raise interest rates to quell inflation.